mjkwis/AIxCards/.ai/ui-plan.md

-# UI Architecture for AIxCards
+# UI Architecture for 10xCards

 ## 1. UI Structure Overview

-The AIxCards application consists of public pages (landing, login, registration) and a protected "Dashboard" area with four main views: Generate Flashcards, My Flashcards, Study Session and Statistics.
+The 10xCards application consists of public pages (landing, login, registration) and a protected "Dashboard" area with four main views: Generate Flashcards, My Flashcards, Study Session and Statistics.
 Navigation is done through top navbar (desktop) and drawer (mobile).
 Interactive features are implemented in React components (Astro islands), with state management: React Context (auth) and React Query (data).
 The architecture ensures accessibility (WCAG AA), full responsiveness (mobile-first) and security (JWT, permission restrictions, runtime validation).
 In the UI we use Shadcn/ui, Tailwind 4 and forms based on React Hook Form + Zod.

 ## 2. View List